 - 2 fresh rosemary sprigs

-- 4 cups (32 ounces) chicken stock (store-bought or homemade)
+- 4 cups (32 ounces) homemade chicken stock or canned chicken broth

 - 4 tablespoons (2 ounces) unsalted butter